bamlab/generator-rn-toolbox/README.md

 ***IMPORTANT:*** AppStore deployment will require app icons to be setup

-Then use `yo rn-toolbox:fastlane` to setup fastlane for one line deploy to Hockey App and one line prod builds You should then run `bundle install`
+Then use `yo rn-toolbox:fastlane` to setup fastlane for one line deploy to Hockey App and one line prod builds.
+You should then run `bundle install`

 - To deploy iOS for staging run `bundle exec ios fastlane deploy_staging`